-Figure 3 Employment impact of £100m increase in final demand for Welsh HEIs
+Figure 3 Employment impact of £100m increase in final demand for London HEIs

-As can be seen from the analysis above, care must be taken in determining the source of financing for any impact study applied to a region with a devolved budget.
+As can be seen from the analysis above, care must be taken in determining the source of financing for any impact study applied to a region wherever any use of public funds is involved.

 While the example of HEIs is used here, the principle is, of course, quite general.
-Devolution matters a great deal for the appropriate conduct of regional impact analyses.
+It is desirable for regional impact analyses to account for the alternative uses of public funds.

-These results might be interpreted as suggesting that the impact of HEIs' spending is very limited at the Welsh level, because of expenditure switching within Wales, since in the absence of HEIs the funding would simply be allocated to public services.
+These results might be interpreted as suggesting that the impact of HEIs' spending on the economy of England is very limited (and negative), because of expenditure switching within England, since in the absence of HEIs the funding would simply be allocated to public services there.
 However, while HEIs are often perceived to be part of the public sector they are in fact non-profit organisations.
-An analysis of their income based on data from HESA (Hermannsson et al, 2010f) reveals that just over half (56%) of their income can be traced back to the Welsh Assembly Government.
-Approximately a third (32%) stems from sources outside Wales and approximately 12% originates from households, businesses, charities and other institutions whose funding is independent of the block grant.
-The external income is unambiguously additional to the Welsh economy and it is reasonable to assume the latter part is as well.
-Even if the regional public sector budget constraint implies complete crowding out of public spending on HEIs within the region, only a part of HEIs activities is publicly funded.
+An analysis of their income based on data from HESA (Hermannsson et al, 2010c) reveals that well under one half (43%) of their income can be traced back to public funding.
+Approximately 29% stems from sources outside England and approximately 28% originates from households, businesses, charities and other institutions whose funding is independent of the block grant.
+The external income is unambiguously additional to the English economy and it is reasonable to assume the latter part is as well.
+Even if taking account of alternative uses of public spending would imply complete crowding out of public spending on HEIs within the region, only a part of HEIs' activities is publicly funded.
 In fact, HEIs are characterised by considerable exports (to the rest of the UK and the rest of the world), and changes in export demand do not trigger any offsetting expenditure switching among final demands.
-The sources of income of Welsh HEIs are given in Figure 4.
+The sources of income of London HEIs are given in Figure 4.
 In the next section we explore the significance of this pattern of funding for the attribution of HEI impacts on the host region.